Badureliya Sports Club

 Badureliya Sports Club is a first-class cricket team in Sri Lanka.
-It plays its home matches at Surrey Village Cricket Ground, Maggona.
+It plays its home matches at Surrey Village Cricket Ground, Maggona, Kalutara District.

 In late 2008, the club threatened to boycott the Sri Lankan domestic tournaments due to their objections to being relegated to Tier B from their position in Tier A. The club later backed down from their stance, and defeated Nondescripts Cricket Club by an innings and two runs.

-Between 2005 and 2006, when they first appeared in first-class cricket, and late December 2015, Badureliya Sports Club played 97 first-class matches, for 13 wins, 37 losses and 47 draws.
+From 2005–2006, when they first appeared in first-class cricket, till late December 2015, Badureliya Sports Club played 97 first-class matches, for 13 wins, 37 losses and 47 draws.

 Badureliya Sports Club won the Sri Lanka Cricket Twenty-20 Tournament in 2014–15.

 Current squad

 These players featured in matches for Badureliya SC in the 2019/20 season.

 Players with international caps are listed in bold.